 Luol Deng had 12 points and Thabo Sefolosha _ the league's first player from Switzerland _ added 11 on 4-of-4 shooting for Chicago.

 It wasn't the worst all-time loss for a reigning champion, but it sure came close: Orlando beat Chicago 115-68 on April 2, 1999, and that 47-point margin is the biggest defeat for a reigning titleholder, according to the Elias Sports Bureau.

 ``We'll be all right,'' said Heat center Shaquille O'Neal, who had only seven points and five rebounds. ``Long season.''

 The Heat donned the same red uniforms they wore June 20 in Dallas when they won the franchise's first title, and got their rings in an elaborate pregame ceremony capped by raising the commemorative banner to the rafters.

 ``In some cases, the home team gets their rings and goes blub, blub, blub, blub because they're so pumped,'' said NBA commissioner David Stern, who handed out the jewelry to the Heat players, coaches and staff before the game. ``I've been to a couple of those.''

-The teams last met in the 1st round of last season's playoffs, when the Bulls frustrated the Heat often before finally falling to the eventual champs in 6 games.
+The teams last met in the first round of last season's playoffs, when the Bulls frustrated the Heat often before finally falling to the eventual champs in six games.

-It was 51-28 after Walker made a free throw with 1:42 left in the half, but Duhon hit back to back 3 pointers to give Chicago a 29 point lead.
-Apparently undeterred, Bulls coach Scott Skiles picked up a technical foul for arguing a call with referee Bernie Fryer.
+It was 51-28 after Walker made a free throw with 1:42 left in the half, but Duhon hit back-to-back 3-pointers to give Chicago a 29-point lead.
+Apparently undeterred, Skiles picked up a technical foul for arguing a call with referee Bernie Fryer.

 That was about the last thing Skiles had to be upset about.
 Miami never got closer than 22 in the third quarter, and the outcome was in no doubt from there.